Federium/interdependence/src/projects/FEW/FDV_FEW_1/FDV_FEW_1.md

 ---
 category: FEW
 id: 1
-slug: bio-diverse-enclaves
+slug: sensory-jewelry
-title: "Bio-diverse Enclaves"
+title: "Sensory Jewelry"
-subtitle: "Returning urban spaces to the local bioceNOse"
+subtitle: "Safe Tool for Emotional Regulation of Neurodivergent People"
 project_website: "nan"
-degree: "Bachelor"
+degree: "Bachelor's Degree"
-course: "Department of Design - Bachelor's course"
+course: "Social Design Studio"
-ay: "A.Y.
-2023/2024"
+ay: "2023/2024"
-team: ["Zuzanna Szym_owska"]
+team: ["Michalina Wróblewska"]
-faculty: ["Wojciech Ma_olepszy"]
+faculty: ["Michał Stefanowski"]
-university: "Academy of Fine Arts in Warsaw"
+school: "Academy of Fine Arts in Warsaw, Faculty of Design, Warsaw, Poland"
-department: "Faculty of Design"
-city: "Warsaw"
-state: "Poland"
 school_website: "https://asp.waw.pl/"
-school_instagram: "@aspwwarszawie"
+hasVideo: "nan"
+video_link: "nan"
 ---

-The Enclave is meant for the non-human residents of Warsaw.
-It's existence is made possible through bottom-up citizen initiatives and it's construction does not require expertise in building or design.
-The clay composite enters into a relation with local organisms and is in turn shaped by them and the environment - the resultant cracks and crevices can be colonized by plants and invertebrates, the top of the structure can be a place for birds to rest and feed.
-The project is a space in which the work of humans can be given over to non-humans, and the city | nature dichotomy can be blurred.
+The Sensory Jewelry project is a response to the needs and adaptation mechanisms of neurodivergent people.
+It aims to provide a safe and discreet tool that supports emotional regulation for people with impaired sensory integration.
+Although society is becoming more compassionate towards individuals who go beyond broadly understood social norms, stigmatization is still a significant issue.
+Inclusive design is crucial not only to improving the lives of the few, but also sensitizing others to the challenges they face, allowing for society to reconnect and create a better environment for all.